aboutcode-org/dejacode/docs/tutorial-1.rst

 the following
 `GitHub repository <https://github.com/aboutcode-org/dejacode/tree/main/docs/sboms/>`_.

-On the Product details page, from the :guilabel:`Scan` dropdown, select :guilabel:`Load Packages from SBOMs`:
+On the Product details page, from the :guilabel:`Action` dropdown, select :guilabel:`Load Packages from SBOMs`:

 * Click the :guilabel:`Choose File` button on the **SBOM file or zip archive** field.